openedx/edx-platform/docs/en_us/ORA2/source/PeerAssessment.rst

 .. note:: In this initial release, the type and order of assessments cannot be changed.
 Students must complete peer assessments followed by a self assessment.

+For more information, see :ref:`PA Specify Name and Assessment Types`.

-Due Dates (optional)
+Start and Due Dates (optional)
-********************
+******************************

-You can specify **due dates** for students to submit responses, perform peer assessments, and perform self assessments.
+You can specify **start dates** and **due dates** for students to submit responses, perform peer assessments, and perform self assessments.

 You can set different dates for each step, and these dates can overlap.
 For example, you can allow students to submit responses and complete peer and self assessments starting on March 1.
 You can require all responses to be submitted by March 7, but allow students to continue peer and self assessments until March 14, a week after all responses are due.

 If you don't specify dates, the deadline for all elements--responses, peer assessments, and self assessments--is the due date that you set for the subsection that contains the peer assessment.
+If you do specify dates, those dates take precedence over the subsection due date.

 .. note:: We don't recommend that you use the same due date and time for response submissions and assessments.
 If a student submits a response immediately before the due date, other students will have very little time to assess the response before peer assessment closes.
 In this case, a student's response may not receive a score.

+For more information, see :ref:`PA Add Due Dates`.

 Question
 ************

 You'll also specify the **question** that you want your students to answer.
 This appears near the top of the component, followed by a field where the student enters a response.

-When you write your question, you can include helpful information for your students, such as the approximate number of words or sentences that a student's response should have and what students can expect after they submit responses.
+When you write your question, you can include helpful information for your students, such as what students can expect after they submit responses and the approximate number of words or sentences that a student's response should have.
+(A response cannot have more than 10,000 words.)

+For more information, see :ref:`PA Add Question`.

+.. _PA Rubric:

 Rubric
 *********